Get A Free Moving Quote

 Midtown – Perfect for Nature Lovers and Young Professionals

-Located between downtown and Campustown along University Avenue and First Street, the Midtown neighborhood is a charming up and coming commercial district.
+Located between downtown and Campustown along University Avenue and First Street, the Midtown neighborhood is a charming up-and-coming commercial district.
 The neighborhood features walking and biking trails along Boneyard Creek and easy access to the Illinois Terminal.

 Things to Do in Champaign

 Everyone from single adults to families with children to sports fans will find something to do in Champaign.
-There are street festivals, art galleries, parks, concerts, and more.
-The Champaign Parks and Recreation department maintains several parks and trails for the community to enjoy.
+There are street festivals, art galleries, coffee shops, recreational facilities, parks, concerts, and more.

 State Farm Center